-Deutsche Telekom AG (DTE) teamed up with Mastercard Inc. (MA) to enable consumers to pay with mobile handsets as Europe’s second-largest phone company seeks to use its network for new services.
+Deutsche Telekom AG (DTE) teamed up with Mastercard Inc. (MA:US) to enable consumers to pay with mobile handsets as Europe’s second-largest phone company seeks to use its network for new services.

 In a first step, the Bonn-based operator will offer payment cards in Germany this year that come with a so-called near-field communication chip, allowing transactions by moving it close to a cash register, Deutsche Telekom said in a statement today.
 The company will later integrate the NFC technology into mobile- phone SIM cards.